 Figure 7.1.1.2-1: Spatial anchor discovery procedure

 0. A metaverse VAL client discover s spatial anchors.
 The VAL client performs spatial anchor discovery using the mobile metaverse enabler client (MMEC) of the UE.
+The VAL client provides spatial anchor discovery requirements to the MMEC to discover spatial anchors of interest.
+The discovery requirements include a VAL client identifier, a VAL client type, information on location(s) of interest, and information on service(s) of interest (e.g., service type, service provider identifier, time of day when service is requested, etc.) for the service associated with spatial anchors.

-Editor’s Note: It is FFS whether and what spatial anchor requirements may be provided by a VAL client for spatial anchor discovery.
+NOTE 1: The requirements for spatial anchor discovery may be further defined in the normative phase.

 1. The MMEC sends a spatial anchor discovery request to the mobile metaverse enabler server (MMES).
 The request includes information elements defined in Table 7.1.3-1.

 2. Upon receiving the request, the MMES validates if the requestor is authorized to discover spatial anchors.
 If the requestor is authorized, the MMES uses the information included the spatial anchor discovery request to determine spatial anchors to include in the discovery response.